Cellar Season: January 1–March 31

 Quiet Settings

 During Cellar Season, chances are good the person pouring your wine is the person who crafted it—so there's no better time to learn about the winemaking process in an easy-going setting.
+Check out our beginner's guide to wine tasting to get started.

 Slow down and get cozy while enjoying new releases at your favorite wineries—many of which offer fireplaces, heaters, and even blankets for keeping warm.
 Learn more about fire pits at wineries, distilleries, and restaurants in the Willamette Valley.